 With camera balanced on a ledge, tilted by a diverse concoction of books and winter accoutrements, straining to see through the viewfinder, I got lucky.
 Lucky also in that I couldn’t have improved the focus—dictated in some way by the light passing through the shutter and hitting the film—if I’d tried.

 Friends, and alcoholic haze

 A dimly lit pub, kegs of beer being constantly changed, the contentment of tradition.
-I don’t think I could have got away with a longer exposure.
+I don’t think I could have gotten away with a longer exposure.